-Things to do in Vienna May 2019: May has rare opportunities for music and outdoor lovers in store.
+Things to do in Vienna May 2020: Because it’s prime season, May has rare opportunities for music and outdoor lovers in store.
 If you need additional tips for classical music events, check my tips in Vienna concerts.

 Genussfestival Food Fair

 For three days, Vienna’s Stadtpark will turn into Austria’s biggest food fair.
 The more than 190 stalls are a good opportunity to eat your way through Austrian food, from my beloved Austrian sourdough bread to Viennese potato gulash, cheese Knöpfle from Vorarlberg, and sweet poppy seed gnocchi from Waldviertel.

 Apart from that, you can watch a chef create themed tasters of Austrian regional dishes.
 At the ‘origins tent’, Austrian farmers and bakers show their work traditions.